Gil's Home / Resume / Fave Web Sites / Writing Samples / Gillery /1957 TimeLine / "Toy Book" Excerpt / Nikkeiview / Nikkeiview Blog

 I helped the company with its many projects to improve its Web sites, bringing my extensive online experience and passion for community building, which these days is called "Web 2.0."
 I worked with Advance's crack technology team and project managers to launch these projects while keeping an eye on the always-emerging tech horizon for future strategies.

 My duties included managing the online editors at the three newspapers, as well as sheperding the news and other content on the sites as well as sites that we operated in other markets across the country.
+I also helped Examiner.com transition to its current model, and recruited some of the company's first group of "Examiners."

 At every stop on my online journey, I've focused on emerging technologies to help build communities and expand the ways the Internet can be leveraged to serve audiences.